ErrorInever/TelBotAudio/README.md

 # Simple telegram bot

+A simple bot which saves voice messages or photos of users (if there are faces in photos)

 ### Start
 1. > pip install -r requirements.txt
 2. edit **utils/cfg.py** i.e. add paths and an api token